khaledh/khaledh.github.io/docs/osdev/README.md

 This is both a documentation and a tutorial for building a simple operating system, Fusion OS, from scratch in Nim.

+You can find the source code on GitHub: https://github.com/khaledh/fusion

 ## Screenshots

 **UEFI Bootloader**